You’ve officially sealed the deal on the tool that will save your life…

 So, to figure out which content you want to test out, ask yourself “Over the next 30 days or so, what 3-5 big content-heavy projects do I want to transition to CoSchedule?”

-Once you have a list…you’re *officially* ready to start adding content to your calendar with Marketing Projects.
+Once you have a list…you’re *officially* ready to start adding content to your calendar with Marketing Campaigns.

 Here’s the how-to:

-First, create a Marketing Project on your calendar, and name your project using the title of your event.
+First, create a Marketing Campaign on your calendar, and name your project using the title of your event.
 For instance “Block Party.”

 Then, assign a color label to your project, add an owner, and finally, add the beginning date (the day the first piece of content would be due) and end date (either the day of the event OR the last day of any post-event content items).